Experimental genuine quantum nonlocality in the triangle network: Experimental details

-\paragraph*{Experimental details} Fig.~\ref{rawdata} shows the raw data of the six-fold coincidence events for the 64 measurement settings.
+{\it Raw data.---} Fig.~\ref{rawdata} shows the raw data of the six-fold coincidence events for the 64 measurement settings.
 Each output c of node C corresponds to a panel.
 The vertical axis of each panel corresponds to the output a of node A and the horizontal axis corresponds to the output b of node B. By normalizing the 64 raw data, we can get the experimental elegant distribution $P_{\text{Exp}}(a,b,c)$.